kora-projects/kora-docs/mkdocs/docs/en/documentation/camunda8-worker.md

 ??? warning "Experimental module"

-    **Experimental** module is fully working and tested, but requires additional approbation and usage analytics, for this reason, API may potentially undergo minor changes before fully stable.
+    The **experimental** module is fully working and tested, but requires additional validation and usage analytics.

-Module for connecting a client and creating workers for an external process orchestrator [Camunda 8 (Zeebe)](https://docs.camunda.io/docs/components/concepts/job-workers/)
+    For this reason, its `API` may potentially undergo minor changes before becoming fully stable.

+The module connects a [Camunda 8 (Zeebe)](https://docs.camunda.io/docs/components/concepts/job-workers/) client and creates job workers for an external process orchestrator.
+In `Kora`, such a worker is declared as a regular component: a method annotated with `@JobWorker` receives process variables, performs work, and returns a result that is sent back to `Zeebe`.

 ## Dependency { #dependency }